 We believe this starts at an early age so have chosen to follow the Read Write Inc phonics programme.
-In Early Years children are introduced to initial sounds and Fred the frog to help children learn to blend, Pinny Time and Fred Talk.
+In Early Years, children are introduced to initial sounds and Fred the frog to help children learn to blend, Pinny Time and Fred Talk.
 The environment is also focused on the early development of language.
-As the children move through Key Stage 1, they are introduced to increasingly more complicated texts that encourage children to embed the sounds that they are also being taught while developing fluency, expression and intonation.
+As the children move through Key Stage 1, they are introduced to increasingly more complicated sounds and matching texts that encourage children to embed the sounds that they are also being taught while developing fluency, expression and intonation.

 What does the RWI teaching process look like?

 Children are taught the pure ‘Set 1’ sounds so that they will be able to blend the sounds in words more easily.
 In school we use ‘Fred Talk’.
 We do not use letter names at this stage; we simply focus on the sounds that are used to sound out words.
 To view the correct pronunciation of the sounds you can click on the link below.